rchanakh/FavouriteRecipe/README.md

 # FavouriteRecipe

-Spring boot project for Favourite Recipe management.
+Spring boot application for Favourite Recipe management.

 I have created backend part of project.